PlasmaPy/PlasmaPy/docs/common_links.rst

 .. _Wikipedia: https://www.wikipedia.org
 .. _Zenodo: https://zenodo.org

+.. ----------------------
 ..
+Nested inline literals
+.. ----------------------

-A workaround for nested inline literals so that the filename will get formatted like a file but will be a link.
-In the text, these get used with the syntax for a substitution followed by an underscore to indicate that it's for a link: |docs/_static|_
+..
+A workaround for nested inline literals so that the filename will get
+.. formatted like a file but will be a link.
+In the text, these get used
+.. with the syntax for a substitution followed by an underscore to
+.. indicate that it's for a link: |docs/_static|_

 .. _`docs/_static`: https://github.com/PlasmaPy/PlasmaPy/tree/main/docs/_static
 .. |docs/_static| replace:: :file:`docs/_static`